easybuilders/easybuild-docs/docs/contributing.md

 repositories to the Python path, and the path of the easyconfig repository to the robot search path.

-For instance, a command to install `ReFrame-4.3.3.ed` and its dependencies with the required variables defined for in the command environment would be the following.
+For instance, a command to install `ReFrame-4.3.3.eb` and its dependencies with the necessary variables defined for the command environment would be the
+following:

 ``` shell
 PYTHONPATH=${EB_DEVEL_ROOT}/easybuild-framework:${EB_DEVEL_ROOT}/easybuild-easyblocks:${PYTHONPATH} EASYBUILD_ROBOT_PATHS=${EB_DEVEL_ROOT}/easybuild-easyconfigs/easybuild/easyconfigs ${EB_DEVEL_ROOT}/easybuild-framework/eb --robot ReFrame-4.3.3.eb